sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # Latest Release
 [SB53 G-Code Flow/Temperature Controller V1.1 Beta](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/releases/tag/V1.1Beta) (updated October 08 2024)
-You can keep your old script configuration after an update, just use the "/Config" folder of the previous version and change the files; "SB53-Systems.exe" and "Klipper_estimator.exe".
-(The final version 1.1 will use a different Klipper_Estimator script)
+You can retain your old script configuration after an update by using the "/Config" folder from the previous version.
+Simply replace the files "SB53-Systems.exe" and "Klipper_estimator.exe.".
+Note that the final version 1.1 will include a different Klipper_Estimator script.

 # Next Features
 - Add an explainer video on youtube and instructions on how to use it.